GrimSqueaker/remc2clean/readme.md

 ## TODO

-* compiles and links on Fedora 32
+* compiles and links on Fedora 32 and Ubuntu 20.04
-* fix midi
+* fix midi and sound in general
-* migrate all filesystem access to c++17 std::filesystem
+* migrate all filesystem access to c++17 (std::filesystem, ...)
 * c++-ify code
 * cleanup code
 * remove dos specific stuff like